raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 + A Raspberry Pi 4
 + A Sense HAT
-+ A Camera Module (if necessary for your experiment)
++ A camera module (if necessary for your experiment)
-+ A PIR Motion Sensor (if necessary for your experiment)
++ A PIR motion sensor (if necessary for your experiment)
 + A Coral TPU (if necessary for your experiment)

 ### Software